dilip-techie/gemini-capstone/README.md

 ## 🚀 Try It Locally

-> 💡 Note: This notebook is designed to run in Kaggle.
+> 💡 Note: This notebook is designed to run in google colab.
 > If you want to use Gemini API locally, make sure to:
 - Install `google-generativeai`
 - Set your `GOOGLE_API_KEY` as an environment variable